Patient Rights & Responsibilities

 - If you have a concern about the plan, it is your responsibility to talk about it with your doctors and nurses.

-- Your treatment plan may include recommendations about exercise, eating a healthy diet and not smoking.
-Smoking is not allowed on Dartmouth-Hitchcock property.
+- Your treatment plan may include recommendations about exercise, not smoking and eating a healthy diet.

-- Follow the rules and regulations of Dartmouth-Hitchcock.
+- Follow the rules and regulations of Dartmouth-Hitchcock, including the no smoking policy.

 - Be respectful at all times to the staff, other patients, visitors and Dartmouth-Hitchcock property.